 To be considered for admission, applicants must submit official transcripts of all completed postsecondary course work as well as interim transcripts of first term results and second term registration.
 Some programs may require final and official high school transcripts.

+All applicants must submit final and official transcripts by the document deadline.
+See Admission and Readmission Deadlines.
 Admitted students will have their admission offers revoked if they do not meet the conditions specified on their offers of admission.